barthy-koeln/scroll-snap-slider/README.md

 import { ScrollSnapSlider } from 'scroll-snap-slider'

-// Do not automatically attach scroll listener const slider = new ScrollSnapSlider(document.querySelector(".example-slider"), false);
+// Do not automatically attach scroll listener const slider = new ScrollSnapSlider({
+  element: document.querySelector('.example-slider'),

-slider.scrollTimeout = 50 // Sets a shorter timeout to detect scroll end
+  scrollTimeout: 50, // Sets a shorter timeout to detect scroll end

-// Dispatch 'slide-pass' events around the center of each slide slider.roundingMethod = Math.round
+  roundingMethod: Math.round, // Dispatch 'slide-pass' events around the center of each slide

-// Dispatch 'slide-pass' events as soon as the next one is visible slider.roundingMethod = Math.ceil
+  // roundingMethod: Math.ceil, // Dispatch 'slide-pass' events as soon as the next one is visible

-// Dispatch 'slide-pass' events only when the next one is fully visible slider.roundingMethod = Math.floor
+  // roundingMethod: Math.floor, // Dispatch 'slide-pass' events only when the next one is fully visible sizingMethod (slider) {

-// Note: The roundingMethod depend on the direction of scrolling.
-// When scrolling in the opposite direction, the effects are reversed.

-slider.sizingMethod = function (slider) {

     // with padding
     return slider.element.firstElementChild.offsetWidth

     // without padding
-  return slider.element.firstElementChild.clientWidth
+    // return slider.element.firstElementChild.clientWidth
   }

-// test support for passive listeners first slider.listenerOptions = supportsPassive ? { passive: true } : false

-// Now that we've set the listenerOptions, we can attach the listener slider.attachListeners()
+});
 ```

 **Plugins:**